-Less than a month into winter, parts of the world have already been dealt a hard blow.
-As sub-zero temperatures, icy roads and inches of snow continue to affect Canada, the Midwest and the northeastern United States, make sure to protect yourself and your property by reviewing these helpful winter weather safety tips, provided by the Red Cross.
+As sub-zero temperatures, icy roads and inches of snow cause hazardous conditions, make sure to protect yourself and your property by reviewing these helpful winter weather safety tips, provided by the Red Cross.

 IN A CAR